-Philippines free zones
+Philippines free zones in 2021

 The Philippines authorities provide special economic zones (SEZs) where large foreign investment projects can be registered to benefit from numerous incentives.
 Investment projects are vetted by the Philippines Economic Zone Authority (PEZA), according to multiple criteria including i) the nature of business ii) export orientation iii) extent of technology transfers and iv) the size of the project in terms of capital investment and job creation.

 Key industries eligible for PEZA registration include i) export manufacturing, ii) information technology service export iii) tourism iv) agro-industrial export manufacturing and v) logistics and warehousing services.

 Main benefits of registering a company in a Philippines free zone